grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 * a single reminder to change the name of the factory that creates `ReservationInProgress` instances.
 * Also, we have two places where a `NotImplementedException` suggests there's something left to implement.
   * The first one is the mentioned factory.
-  * The second one is the `NewReservationComand` class that we discovered when writing a Statement for the factory.
+  * The second one is the `NewReservationCommand` class that we discovered when writing a Statement for the factory.

-**Johnny:** Let's do the `NewReservationComand`.
+**Johnny:** Let's do the `NewReservationCommand`.
 I suspect the complexity we put inside the controller will pay back here and we will be able to test-drive the command logic on our own terms.

 **Benjamin:** Can't wait to see that.
 Here's the current code of the command: